On the singular position-dependent mass: The singular PDM

 \section{The singular PDM}

+The singular mass emerges in various contexts, allowing for its interpretation from different perspectives.
+One exciting scenario for singular mass occurs in high-energy physics.
+In this framework, singular mass refers to a point in space where the gravitational field becomes infinitely intense, such as at the center of a black hole, where one believes that matter collapses into a singularity, resulting in infinite density \cite{Carroll, Maluf}.
+Furthermore, the theory of singular mass also manifests in the fundamental principles of quantum mechanics \cite{Mustafa00}.
+In the quantum framework, singular mass is described through the motion of particles within the mass domain $m(x)$ \cite{Mustafa00}.
+Additionally, in quantum mechanics systems, a possible interpretation for PDM in quantum mechanical systems is regarded as a topological defect in the crystal lattice.
+Thus, one can understand the singular mass as a defect in the crystal lattice \cite{FLima}.

-In this article, we consider a singular mass profile.
-Singular mass arises in cosmology when studying astrophysical objects such as black holes \cite{Maluf}.
-In our study, we are interested in exploring the physical implications of this system within a non-relativistic one-dimensional theory.
+In our study, we are interested in exploring the singular PDM physical implications of this system within a non-relativistic one-dimensional theory.
 Thus, let us consider a one-dimensional crystalline lattice as illustrated in Fig. \ref{LFig0}.

 The PDM behaves as a lattice defect, inducing a continuous mass spectrum at $x=0$.
 One highlights that each atom (red dots) is subject to a restoring force, thus behaving quantum harmonic oscillators.
 Moreover, $x_0$ represents the equilibrium spacing between neighboring atoms.
 Mathematically, we described our system using the PDM, namely,